 8. Church Bells Of Lucerne

 From Kriens, we had an easy two-mile (flat) walk back to Lucerne, and it was a beautiful day.
 In Lucerne, church bells were ringing.
 Their melodious peals filled the air.
 Like the sound of the alpine horn in the Alpnachstad plaza and atop the mountain, this was another feast for our ears.
 It was idyllic — like a dream!

 We loved every little thing about Mount Pilatus.
 Can’t get to Switzerland?
 This virtual tour video highlights some of the experiences (note: it’s shown in reverse of the way we did it).
-I hope you can go see it in person.
+I hope you can go see it in person, and if you do, these travel tips will help.
 The whole thing is a mountaintop experience and you’ll have so many reasons to love it, just as we did.